Python Wrapper

 Exegol supports OpenVPN tunnel configuration to automatically establish a VPN tunnel at container startup.

-Exegol supports certificate authentication (all files should preferably be included in a single ovpn file) but also user/password authentication through an authentication file (to allow non-interactive and transparent authentication).
+Exegol supports certificate authentication but also user/password authentication through an authentication file (to allow non-interactive and transparent authentication) with an additinal parameter.

 Tip